openstack-archive/nova-powervm/README.rst

 volume attachments, the driver supports Cinder-based attachments via protocols supported by the hypervisor (e.g. Fibre Channel).

-For networking, the networking-powervm project provides a Neutron ML2 Agent.
+For networking, the networking-powervm project provides Neutron ML2 Agents.
-The agent provides the necessary configuration on the Virtual I/O Server for networking.
+The agents provide the necessary configuration on the Virtual I/O Server for networking.
 The PowerVM Nova driver code creates the VIF for the client VM, but the Neutron agent creates the VIF for VLANs.